 However, in some cases, government agencies are immune from such lawsuits.
 Because this area of the law can be rather murky, it is always best to contact a lawyer for guidance on how to proceed.

 Police misconduct refers to any illegal action taken by an officer in the line of duty.
 Allegations of police misconduct can include, but is not limited to:

-Steve Justice is a former judicial clerk for the Hon.
-Nathaniel Jones of the U.S. Sixth Circuit Court of Appeals.
+Dungan & LeFevre attorney Steven Justice is a former judicial clerk for the Honorable Nathaniel Jones of the U.S. 6th Circuit Court of Appeals.
 In that capacity, he gained valuable experience with civil rights litigation involving alleged police misconduct or municipal liability.
 On behalf of injured individuals, Mr. Justice successfully prosecuted civil rights claims against police officers and communities in Southwest Ohio, and he has defended police officers against frivolous claims asserted by individual citizens.